 Kat Saunders Gregor

-Kat is a tax partner and co-founder of the Tax Controversy Group.
-Kat regularly handles disputes with the IRS, DOL and other administrative bodies, and assists clients in managing disputes with non-U.S. tax authorities.
-Kat represents public companies, private investment funds, institutional investors, private companies and high net worth individuals before the U.S. Tax Court, U.S. Court of Federal Claims and other federal and state courts.
+A co-founder of the tax controversy group at Ropes & Gray, Kat is known for handling disputes for clients with the IRS, DOL and other administrative bodies, and in particular, represents asset management firms, including their principals and portfolio companies.
+She also assists clients in managing disputes with non-U.S. tax authorities, bringing the critical ability to explain complex cross-border investment structures.
+Clients commend her for her “expertise in the nooks and crannies of controversy work,” as noted in Chambers USA, where she is ranked.
+Kat represents public and private companies, private investment funds, institutional investors and high-net-worth individuals before the U.S. Tax Court, the U.S. Court of Federal Claims, and other federal and state courts.

 Tax Controversies and Disputes

 - Successfully argued before the Massachusetts Supreme Judicial Court to obtain a unanimous decision in client's favor upholding a multimillion dollar property tax exemption.
 (Veolia Energy Boston v.
 Board of Assessors of Boston (SJC-12634, 2019)).

 - Successfully defended several high net worth individual clients before administrative disputes regarding state examinations of their residency and domicile, including inquiries by New York, Massachusetts and Connecticut.

 - Representing a multinational travel and tour operator in a dispute with the IRS regarding the application of subpart F and Section 1248 to a foreign subsidiary (currently pending before IRS Office of Appeals).